jacksund/simmate/docs/getting_started/access_the_database/intro_to_python_inheritance.md

 | scott  | False  | 1.602e-19  |
 | ... | ... | ...  |

-That's how all tables are made!
-We just make a class, say it is a `DatabaseTable` and then list off our desired columns.
+Creating tables is as simple as defining a class, declaring it as a `DatabaseTable`, and specifying the desired columns.

 ----------------------------------------------------------------------

-## Building tables with inheritance
+## Constructing Tables with Inheritance

-However, this could get really repetitive if we have a bunch of tables that contain similar information.
-For example, we may want to store structures in many different tables -- each one with columns like density, number of sites, number of elements, etc..
-To save time, we use what is known as python "inheritance".
+However, if we have multiple tables with similar data, this process can become repetitive.
+For instance, we might want to store structures in various tables, each with columns like density, number of sites, number of elements, etc. To streamline this process, we use Python "inheritance".
 Here's how it works:

-First, we define a table with common information (let's say a `Person`).
+First, we define a table with common data (let's use `Person` as an example).

 ```python
 from simmate.database.base_data_types import DatabaseTable, table_column